(605) 826-2322 pwsyltie@yahoo.com

 The Elect

-“And he who overcomes, and keeps My works until the end, to him I will give power over the nations — ‘He shall rule them with a rod of iron; as the potter’s vessels shall be broken to pieces’ — as I also have received from My Father …” (Revelation 2:26-27; from Psalm 2:9).
+“And he who overcomes, and keeps My works until the end, to him I will give power over the nations — ‘He shall rule them with a rod of iron; as the potter’s vessels shall be broken to pieces’ [Psalm 2:9] — as I also have received from My Father …” (Revelation 2:26-27).

 “… For you were slain, and have redeemed us to God by Your blood out of every tribe and tongue and people and nation, and have made us kings and priests to our God; and we [the elect] shall reign on the earth” (Revelation 5:9-10).